Hjalte01/REX/README.md

 ping <ip>
 ```

-command to find the correct ip-address to connect from the pc and robot.sss
+command to find the correct ip-address to connect from the pc and robot.

 ## Usefull information: